Machine Learning

 }

-Add Stochastic Gradient Descent
+Train a Model with Stochastic Gradient Descent

 Stochastic Gradient Descent (SGD) is an optimization algorithm used to update model parameters (often called "weights") in machine learning by minimizing the error function (usually called "loss").

-The weight update rule is:
+A common weight update rule is:

 Neural networks train with SGD and the many variants of the algorithm (such as Adam, RMSprop, and the alternative Batch Gradient Descent (4)).
 This approach is efficient for big data and real-time learning.